 Q: Can I add courses after the published deadline?

 A: If you miss the add deadline but have not previously missed a registration deadline, you may be granted permission to add a class as a one-time-only exception to the registration deadlines.
-You must have your advisor's and instructor's signature on your Change of Registration form before coming to CLAS Academic Programs & Student Development.
+You must have your advisor's and instructor's signature on your Change of Registration form before coming to CLAS Academic Programs & Student Development in 120 Schaeffer Hall.

 Q: Can I drop courses after the deadline?

 A: Undergraduates seeking to drop a College of Liberal Art & Sciences course must petition the College to seek permission to drop individual courses after the published deadline.
 Your petition is most likely to be successful if it is supported by documentation of extenuating circumstances that either prevented you from dropping a course before the deadline, or prevent you from completing a course or courses successfully.
-You must have advisor and instructor signatures on your Change fo Registration form before coming to CLAS Academic Programs & Student Development.
+You must have advisor authorization in MyUI, or your advisor's signature on a Change fo Registration form, before coming to CLAS Academic Programs & Student Development in 120 Schaeffer Hall.

 Q: Why can't I change a course to P/N grading after the second week of the semester?